 Termite swarms might appear in your absence.
 If you suspect this is the case, look for signs of discarded wings.
 When swarms leave a nest, they discard their wings soon after in order to start a new colony elsewhere.
 This is a sign that you have a termite problem.

 This is another sign that indicates the presence of termites.
-Therefore, you should look for any unusual patterns on wood, but more importantly is to get a licensed termite inspector to carry out a thorough Termite Inspection and Written report.
+Therefore, you should look for any unusual patterns on wood, but more importantly, is to get a licensed termite inspector to carry out a thorough Termite Inspection and Written report.

-Since termites tend to destroy wood from inside, look for termite droppings.
+Since termites tend to destroy wood from the inside, look for termite droppings.
 If you spot droppings, which can look like fine dust, you are likely to have a termite infestation.

 Termite Mud Tubes